wombleton/gitlaw-nz/acts/N/National Animal Identification and Tracing Act 2012.md

 #### General provisions applying to offences under Act

-##### 90 Period within which information must be laid
+##### 90 Time for filing charging document

-*   An information for any offence against this Act must be laid within 2 years after the time when the matter giving rise to the information first became known, or should have become known, to the Ministry or the NAIT organisation.
+*   Despite anything to the contrary in [section 25][187] of the Criminal Procedure Act 2011, a charging document for any offence against this Act must be filed within 2 years after the date on which the matter giving rise to the charge first became known, or should have become known, to the Ministry or the NAIT organisation.

+    Schedule 2 clause 90 heading: replaced, on 4 October 2013, by [regulation 3(1)][129] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

+    Schedule 2 clause 90: amended, on 4 October 2013, by [regulation 3(1)][129] of the Criminal Procedure (Consequential Amendments) Regulations 2013 (SR 2013/409).

 ##### 91 Liability of body corporate